 If you want to raise tadpoles in a pond, you will need to provide them with some food.
 Their diet is mostly plant-based, but they can also eat other organisms.
 This is why they are sometimes referred to as an omnivore.

-Tadpoles are the juvenile forms of toads, newts and salamanders.
-They are sensitive to environmental changes, and their defensive mechanisms are designed to avoid predation.
+Tadpoles are the juvenile forms of toads, newts, and salamanders.
+They are sensitive to changes in their environment, and their defenses are set up to keep them from being eaten.
 Depending on the aquatic conditions, they will choose one of two feeding strategies.
-They can either hunt for small organic material such as algae and protozoa, or they can consume larger pieces of prey.
+They can either hunt for small organic materials such as algae and protozoa, or consume larger pieces of prey.

 The most common form of food is liquid algae.
 You can use pipettes to feed it directly into the water column.
-However, if you are using a liquid based food, make sure to use a pipette that is smaller than the tadpole’s body.
+However, if you are using liquid-based food, make sure to use a pipette that is smaller than the tadpole’s body.
 This will ensure that the food is distributed throughout the water column.